SecondSonConsulting/Baseline/README.md

 5. Baseline deletes the LaunchDaemon, so that it is not loaded again after a restart.
 6. The entire directory `/usr/local/Baseline` is deleted.
 7. The user is presented with a simple message indicating whether everything went smoothly or if there were errors.
 This message has a timer.
-8. After the timer the device forcibly restarts via `shutdown -r now`
+8. After the timer the device forcibly restarts via `shutdown -r now`.
-    1. This restart can optionally be disabled
+    1. This restart can optionally be disabled with a profile key.

 ### Additional Info